London underground church: Under Henry Barrow

 By February 1590, 52 members of the underground church were being held in six London prisons.
 Ten had died in jail.

 The Bishop of London put together a team of 42 ministers and academics to visit the Brownists twice a week and engage in theological debate in order to win them back to the church – or failing that to get evidence to be used against them in court.
 The conversations with Barrow and Greenwood went so well for the Separatists that they published their transcripts, illegally, and the bishop abandoned the scheme.

-In the winter of 1590-1, the church printed 2,000 copies of Barrow's magnum opus in Dort.
+In the winter of 1590–1, the church printed 2,000 copies of Barrow's magnum opus in Dort.
 On its way back though, the cargo was seized by the British governor at Flushing and Arthur Bellot, who was carrying it, was arrested.
 The minister of the English church in Middelburg, Francis Johnson, was tasked with burning the books, but kept one copy for himself.
 He was converted by it, joined the London church, and later became its minister.

 When a number of members were released in July 1592, including Greenwood, the church elected him as teacher and Johnson as pastor.
 They also chose deacons and elders.
 Greenwood and Johnson were arrested in December, along with their elder Daniel Studley.

 In February, Roger Rippon died in Newgate jail.
-Member of the church carried his coffin to the door of Justice Richard Young, an officer in the episcopal Court of High Commission, leaving it with an inscription saying ‘his blood crieth for speedy vengeance’.
+Member of the church carried his coffin to the door of Justice Richard Young, an officer in the episcopal Court of High Commission, leaving it with an inscription saying 'his blood crieth for speedy vengeance'.
 56 people were arrested as a result, though only one admitted to taking part in the procession.

 The church gained a high-profile convert when John Penry joined the church in October 1592.
-Penry, described by Stephen Tomkins as ‘the most wanted puritan in England’, was one of the leading figures behind the notorious Martin Marprelate tracts.
+Penry, described by Stephen Tomkins as 'the most wanted puritan in England', was one of the leading figures behind the notorious Martin Marprelate tracts.
 He petitioned Parliament in protest against their treatment, and the three women who delivered the document were arrested.

-Five Brownists, including Barrow and Greenwood were tried at the Old Bailey in March 1593 and sentenced to death under the Seditious Words and Rumours Act of 1581.
+Five Brownists, including Barrow and Greenwood were tried at the Old Bailey in March 1593 and sentenced to death under the Seditious Words and Rumours Act 1581.
 The two leaders were hanged on 6 April and the other three released.